 What to Know About the Idaho Child Support Laws

 Are you a divorced or separated parent in Caldwell or elsewhere in Canyon County?
 Your child support case will be governed by state law.
-Idaho Code § 32-706 authorizes courts to apply the Idaho Child Support Guidelines.
-The state’s guidelines rely on the so-called “income shares model.”
+Idaho Code Section 32-706 authorizes courts to apply the Idaho Child Support Guidelines.
+The state’s guidelines rely on the so-called income shares model.
 It ties child support obligations to the combined earnings of the parents.
 The court first determines each parent’s gross income and allocates a percentage of the total income to each party.
 That percentage determines responsibility for the baseline support obligation derived from statewide economic tables.
-Idaho courts then add specific child-related expenses, including medical insurance and necessary childcare costs.
-Parenting time also affects the calculation because extended overnight visitation may reduce the base obligation.
-A judge may deviate from the state’s general guidelines, but only upon a written finding that unique circumstances make it appropriate.

 How Our Caldwell, ID Child Support Attorneys Can Help